 Hostinger, an up-and-coming host you may not have heard of, offers an appealing and intriguing VPS plan for ColdFusion users.
 The company is more known for its super-cheap shared hosting plans but has plenty of high-speed hardware and developer-friendly features ready to lure customers away from the big name brands.
 Learn more about Hostinger by clicking on our review below:

-- Cloud-based SSD infrastructure for speed and reliability
+- Cloud-based SSD storage for speed and reliability

 - Double your RAM with burst periods